Managing operational risk still remains one of the struggles faced by management. The era of managing business risk function by function is long gone.

-Integrating operational risk management with the rest of the business units is the way forward for those organisations that aspire to be market leaders in their respective fields.
+Integrating operational risk management with the rest of the business units is the way forward for those organizations that aspire to be market leaders in their respective fields.

-The problem with this approach is that, most of the risks involved are organisation-wide.
+The problem with this approach is that, most of the risks involved are organization-wide.
 They are interrelated and have an impact on the entire business as opposed to one business unit.
 Managing risks especially on this silo-based approach often results in duplication of effort and resources.

-# Integrate technology, people and processes to achieve integrated risk management.
+- Align technology, people and processes to achieve integrated risk management.

-Operational risk management should be a seen as practice that unifies different business functions to achieve goals and take the organisation to the next level, rather than as a practice which meddles with the affairs of the other business units.
+Operational risk management should be a seen as practice that unifies different business functions to achieve goals and take the organization to the next level, rather than as a practice which meddles with the affairs of the other business units.